keegoid-nr/useful-scripts/kubernetes/permissions/README.md

 ## License

 This project is licensed under the Apache 2.0 License.
-See the [LICENSE](/LICENSE) file for details.